-Students are required to maintain a minimum 2.0 cumulative GPA for all coursework including withdrawals, incompletes and non-credit courses.
+Students must maintain a minimum 2.0 cumulative GPA for all coursework including withdrawals, incompletes and non-credit courses.
 For repeated courses, the highest grade achieved will be used for the GPA.
 Transfer credits do not affect the student’s GPA.

 Suspension for Extraordinary Circumstances

-- a student who was previously suspended and whose academic performance falls below acceptable levels during a subsequent term
+- A student who was previously suspended and whose academic performance falls below acceptable levels during a subsequent semester.

-- a student who registered for but does not earn any credits for one term by earning all FN/FW/F grades
+- A student who registered for but does not earn any credits in their first semester by earning all FN/FW/F grades.

-Audited and Credit by Exam Courses are not eligible for Financial Aid.
+Audited and Credit by Exam Courses: Audited and credit by exam courses are not eligible for financial aid.